 For more information, please seek advice from a suitably qualified tax advisor.
 Information is also available on the ATO website.

 Running your own business can be expensive, but you may be able to claim some running expenses as tax deductions – including ones you pay for ahead of time.

 Prepaying some expenses before 30 June can increase your allowable deductions for the financial year in which they are paid.
 Eligible expenses include those that have a service period of 12 months or less, for example, annual policies, utility bills or professional subscriptions.
 Keep in mind that if you claim them this year, you won’t be able to claim them next year meaning you may have more tax to pay next year.

 You should also consider whether you can claim the fees and interest from your business accounts and loans around tax time.

 5. Deductions for personal super contributions

-For the 2019/20 financial year, if you’re aged under 75 you may be able to claim a tax deduction for personal super contributions made to an eligible super fund.
-Those aged between 65 and 74 need to meet the work test to contribute, which means you need to be employed for at least 40 hours over 30 consecutive days during the financial year.
+If you’re aged under 751 you may be able to claim a tax deduction for personal super contributions made to an eligible super fund.
+Those aged between 67 and 74 need to meet the work test to contribute, which means you need to be employed for at least 40 hours over 30 consecutive days during the financial year.

-When claiming a personal superannuation deduction for the 2019/20 financial year, it’s important to remember that the combined total of your superannuation guarantee payments, salary sacrificed amounts and your personal tax-deductible contributions can’t exceed $25,000 in a financial year or extra tax will apply.
+When claiming a personal superannuation deduction for the financial year, it’s important to remember that the combined total of your superannuation guarantee payments, salary sacrificed amounts and your personal tax-deductible contributions does not exceed $25,000 in a financial year or extra tax will apply.